denoptim-project/DENOPTIM/doc/user_manual.md

 ## Formula file {#FormulaFile}

 The file collecting molecular formulae for chemical structures provided in an associated SDF file is a text file with keyword-labelled lines.
-Each entry, i.e., each structure, is associated with a group of lines starting with the keyword `REFCODE:`.
-The group of line must contain the keyword `Formula:` which identifies the line containing the actual molecular formula.
+Each entry, i.e., each structure, is associated with a group of lines starting with the keyword `REFCODE`.
+The group of line must contain the keyword `Formula` which identifies the line containing the actual molecular formula.
 The molecular formula can include multiple molecules, and variable stoichiometric factors.
 Example of valid formulae are:

 *   `C6 H12 O6`
 *   `(C18 V2 H16)n,2n(H2 O1),Cl 1-`